DardanIseni/JobFinder/README.md

 #JobFinder Api Java
 A JobFinder RESTAPI with spring boot, JAVA framework.

-1.This is a microservice for creating, reading, updating and deleting news, also manipulating with admins that are responsible for mentioned functions.
+1.This is a microservice for creating, biding,finding, updating and deleting , also manipulating with users nad creators that are responsible for mentioned functions.

 2.Project is consisted about five  entities: address,bid,user,wrok and worker and they have a relationship between them; the user or the creator can manipulate with the works.